Valuative stability of polarised varieties: Introduction

 From this perspective, one of the main issues in understanding K-stability of an arbitrary polarised variety is that we do not yet understand the role played by valuations.
 The original definition of K-stability, due to Donaldson and building on work Tian, involves \emph{test configurations}: these are $\C^*$-degenerations of the polarised variety $(X,L)$ to another polarised scheme (called the central fibre).
 Donaldson then assigns a numerical invariant to a test configuration, now called the Donaldson-Futaki invariant, and K-stability means that this invariant is always positive.
 Fujita and Li reinterpret K-stability by replacing test configurations with valuations on $X$, and replacing the Donaldson-Futaki invariant with numerical invariants associated to the volume and log discrepancy of the valuation \cite{fujita-valuative, li}.

 Our main result gives a complete understanding of how valuations can be used to study K-stability of polarised varieties, primarily based on the ideas of Fujita \cite{fujita-valuative}.
 We briefly give the definition, before stating the main results.
-Let $F$ be a divisorial valuation on the $n$-dimensional polarised variety $(X,L)$.
-Denote by $A_X(F)$ the log discrepancy of the valuation, and $\Vol$ the volume function.
-We define the $\beta$\emph{-invariant} of $F$ by where $\Vol'(L-xF).K_X $ denotes the \emph{derivative} of the volume in the direction $K_X$, and is a topological constant.
+Let $(X,L)$ be an $n$-dimensional polarised variety and let $F$ be a prime divisor over $X$.
+Denote by $A_X(F)$ the log discrepancy of $F$, and $\Vol$ the volume function.
+We define the $\beta$\emph{-invariant} of $F$ by where ${\Vol}(L-xF)'\cdot K_X $ denotes the \emph{derivative} of the volume in the direction $K_X$, and is a topological constant.
 In comparison with Fujita's invariant, the main novelty is the appearance of the derivative of the volume; we note that in general the volume is a continuously differentiable function \cite{BFJ}.
 As in Fujita's work, an important class of divisorial valuations are those that are \emph{dreamy}; this is a finite generation hypothesis.
 We then say that $(X,L)$ is \emph{valuatively stable} if $\beta(F)>0$ for all dreamy divisorial valuations $F$.
 Our main result demonstrates the relationship between valuative stability and K-stability.

 \begin{theorem} A polarised variety is valuatively stable if and only it is K-stable with respect to test configurations with irreducible central fibre. \end{theorem}

 This fully explains the role played by valuations in the study of K-stability of polarised varieties.
 We also prove analogous results for K-semistability, (equivariant) K-polystability and uniform K-stability.
 Our proof is modelled on that of Fujita \cite{fujita-hyperplane, fujita-valuative}, and the primary differences arise from the fact that the Donaldson-Futaki invariant takes a significantly simpler form in the Fano setting; this explains the appearance of the derivative of the volume in the $\beta$-invariant.